Minor in Computer Science

 • Please list the upper-division courses as: CSE 100, CSE 1XX, CSE 1XX, and CSE 1XX.

-• Minor requests are reviewed on a monthly basis, so please allow up to 4 weeks for your approval notification.
-If your request was not approved and you have questions, contact the CSE Department through the Virtual Advising Center.
+• Please allow up to 4 weeks for your Minor request to be reviewed.
+If your request was not approved and you have questions, please contact the CSE Department through the Virtual Advising Center.

 CSE Course Placement